 What type of jobs does the district offer?

-DeKalb recently had about 430 job openings, which include lots of jobs for teachers for many different subjects at all grade levels.
-You'll also find positions like the following listed:
+As of July 17, DeKalb Schools had 282 of job openings, which include lots of jobs for teachers for many different subjects at all grade levels.
+You'll also find positions like the following:

 How do you apply for a job?

 Check out the list of openings, which you can search by specific position, location or job family.
 When you find one you're interested in, click on the number beside it, and you'll be taken to an informational page specific to that job.
 You'll see the essential functions you'll be expected to perform if you land the job, as well as the required education and experience you'll need.
 At the bottom of the page, you'll see a link to use when you apply for the job.